-A planning application has been submitting for 19 units.
+A planning application has been submitted.
 For further information please contact the office.

 Please note that we have not tested the services or systems in this property.
 Purchasers should make/commission their own inspections if they feel it is necessary.

 We are pleased to offer for sale the Old Corn Mill on the Church Road in Ballynahinch and the adjoining development land to the rear.
-A planning application has been submitted for 19 units on the site including 3 apartments in the Grade B1 listed Corn Mill, 5 detached homes, 8 semi detached homes and 3 townhouses.
+A planning application has been submitted for 8 units on the site including 3 apartments in the Grade B1 listed Corn Mill and 5 detached homes.
 The Mill would need renovated throughout but has the potential to be a unique development in a popular location.

 Ballynahinch was traditionally a market town, although the market still takes place in the square every Thursday.
 The town lies on the main A24 Belfast to Newcastle road 15 miles (24 km) south of Belfast.
 Facilities in the town include a leisure centre, fantastic schools and plenty of shops and restaurants.
 In recent years a regeneration committee has been formed for the development of the town and the surrounding Spa and Drumaness areas.

 Planning permission has been applied for but not granted as yet.
 For further information contact the office.